ScilifelabDataCentre/pathogens-portal-scripts/README.md

 #### EBI Indexing

 This folder contains all of the scripts used to update [EBI index JSON](https://blobserver.dc.scilifelab.se/blob/pathogens_portal_EBI_index.json/info) file.
 This will be run as a dialy cronjob in `dc-dynamic`.
+The index file is parsed by EBI (on regular basis) and the info about dataset/dashboards are put up in the main EU pathogens portal.